ayushpatel92/ayushpatel92/README.md

 - 👋 Hi, I’m @ayushpatel92
-- 👀 I’m interested in android app development
+- 👀 I’m interested in Android app development
-- 🌱 I’m currently learning Jitpack compose and flutter
+- 🌱 I’m currently learning Jetpack Compose and Flutter
+- 💼 With 6+ years of experience in developing robust Android applications
+- 🛠️ Skilled in Java, Kotlin, Retrofit, Dagger, RxJava, Database, API integration and Firebase
+- 🚀 Passionate about optimizing performance and enhancing user experience
-- 💞️ I’m looking to collaborate on project development
+- 💞️ I’m looking to collaborate on project development opportunities
 - 📫 You can reach me at aayushpatel9261@gmail.com

 <!---